Best Polyurethane for Hardwood Floors: Oil vs Water-Based Guide (2026)

 Applying Polyurethane

 Choose a good brush or roller.
 Start at the corner of the room.
 Apply a thin layer of polyurethane.
 Move the brush in long strokes.
 Let it dry for a few hours.
 Check the floor for bubbles.
-Sand lightly if needed.
+Sand lightly with 220-grit between coats.
 Apply a second coat.
-Repeat the drying and sanding process.
-Three coats are often best.
-Patience ensures a shiny floor.
+Three coats are often best for oil-based; four coats for water-based.
+Patience ensures a shiny, durable floor.

 Maintenance Tips